oncleben31/cookiecutter-homeassistant-custom-component/CONTRIBUTING.rst

 -----------------------

 You can manually test the generated integration with different tools implemented in Github workflows.

-This template repository is linked to e generated `instance repository`_ for testing purpose.
+This template repository is linked to a generated `instance repository`_ for testing purpose.
 You can generate this instance by using the following command:

 .. parsed-literal::